bmth-arg-wiki/bmth-arg-wiki.github.io/pages/characters/uriel.md

 ---
 title: "Archangel Uriel"
-description: "Uriel is the archangel of Vision and resides in the North of Youtopia, according to Selene's map."
+description: "Uriel is the archangel of Vision.
+He resides in the North of Youtopia, according to Selene's map."
 categories: ["characters"]
 tags: ["vision", "gabriel", "raphael", "uriel", "michael", "archangel", "selene's map", "north", "youtopia", "golden raspberry", "the babylon"]